panchomb/ie-exercise-3/modules/network/vpn-gateway/vpn-connection/README.md

 ### Parameter: `ipsecPolicies`

 The IPSec policies to be considered by this connection.
 - Required: No
 - Type: array
 - Default: `[]`

+### Parameter: `name`

+The name of the VPN connection.
+- Required: Yes
+- Type: string

 ### Parameter: `remoteVpnSiteResourceId`

 Reference to a VPN site to link to.
 - Required: No
 - Type: string
 - Default: `''`